 A headache can be very frustrating, even when you’re not suffering from the pain.
 Doctors often have a very hard time diagnosing the root cause of headaches.
 Some doctors may even dismiss the significance of your pain and not take them seriously.
 Most headache sufferers have visited several doctors and tried several treatments without success.
 If you are unhappy with your current headache treatment, you should consider that TMJ may be contributing to your headache.

-If you are looking for a highly trained, deftly skilled, and deeply compassionate dentist in the Nashville, Tennessee area, then you’re looking for Dr. Kent White, who is highly trained in neuromuscular dentistry, and has even received medical training as part of an elective residency.
+If you are looking for a highly trained, deftly skilled, and deeply compassionate dentist in the Nashville, Tennessee area, then you’re looking for Dr. Forbes.
 To learn whether he is the dentist for you, please call (615) 383-6787 for an appointment at the Center for Advanced Dentistry in Nashville, TN.

 Types of Headaches Associated With TMJ

 TMJ is associated with two of the most common types of headaches, as well as some more unusual kinds.
 Just because your doctor has given you a diagnosis doesn’t mean that TMJ might not be involved.
 Here are some of the types associated with TMJ:

 No matter what your headache diagnosis, if it is related to TMJ, TMJ treatment will reduce or resolve your headaches completely.